oristopo/nanoTAPR/README.md

 Help & Software Updates
 -----------------------

-The help menu launches the HTML Help viewer with the VNA help menu.
+The help menu launches the HTML Help viewer with the TAPR help menu.

-The About command opens an 'about VNA' menu.
+The About command opens an 'about TAPR' menu.
 This menu displays the current build number of the software

-It also contains a button to launch your Internet Browser with the address of the TAPR VNA software update website.
-This will display a page showing the current software available for the VNA.
+It also contains a button to launch your Internet Browser with the address of the TAPR software update website.
+This will display a page showing the current TAPR software available.
 You can compare your build number with the latest build available number shown on the web page.
 Be sure to REFRESH your web browser display.
 If you wish, you may download the update from this page (right-click, and Save as ...)

-To install the update, you will need to exit the VNA application first.
+To install the update, you will need to exit the TAPR application first.

 Controls